directus/directus/docs/guides/headless-cms/build-static-website/sveltekit.md

 the single item with that slug is retrieved, and the page should show your data. `readItem()` only checks against your `slug` Primary ID Field.

-_Note that non existing ids will result in an forbidden error, which we catch and then throw svelte's internal error object to respond with a 404.
+_Note that non existing ids will result in a forbidden error, which we catch and then throw svelte's internal error object to respond with a 404.
 Please also note that [`@html` should only be used for trusted content.](https://svelte.dev/docs/special-tags#html)_